 Having recently gone back and re-watched the the entire Monday Night Wars, I’ve compiled a list of gimmicks and concepts that many people have probably forgotten, but exemplified this experimental time period of wackiness and car crash TV.

-One thing I’ve noticed about the Attitude Era was that it strictly adhered to what we might describe as a youth movement.
-Nearly everybody on the roster was young or had at least been given a new gimmick never seen before.
+One thing I’ve noticed about the Attitude Era was that it portrayed what might be described as a youth movement.
+Nearly everybody on the roster was young, new to the company, or had at least been given a new gimmick never seen before.
 DX exemplified this new generation with their over the top rebellious actions.

-It was a throwing out of the rulebook that pro wrestling had previously adhered to, and a large percentage of the ruckus young male audience had never been fans previously.
+It was a throwing out of the rulebook that pro wrestling had previously adhered to, and it drew a young male audience who had never been fans previously.

-Dr. Death Steve Williams was pressured in to entering the infamous Brawl For All shoot tournament and got injured, ruining his bad ass persona.
-Then there was LOD 2000, a supposed revamp of the Road Warriors with new member Droz/Puke and originally Sunny as manager.
+Dr. Death Steve Williams was pressured in to entering the infamous Brawl For All shoot tournament and got injured, which ruined his bad ass persona.
+Then there was LOD 2000, a supposed revamp of the Road Warriors with new member Droz/Puke and Sunny as as valet in the beginning.

 After returning with great momentum a storyline developed where Hawk suffered from alcoholism and would show up to matches drunk and cost the group victories.
 This peaked with a controversial angle where Droz pushed an emotionally fragile Hawk off the Titan-Tron.

-Along the way Hawk and Animal would do the job to the rising New Age Outlaws, and all in all looked like complete losers.
+Along the way Hawk and Animal would do the job to the rising New Age Outlaws (who put hem though the announce table) and all in all they looked like complete losers.

 Thankfully it didn’t last long and he soon went back to plain old Terry Funk.
-He and Foley then essentially made the Outlaws by putting them over in the famous Dumpster match.
+He and Foley then essentially made the Outlaws by putting them over in the famous cage and dumpster matches.

-The Kennel From Hell match took place at Unforgiven 1999 and was the culmination of a storyline between the Big Boss Man and Al Snow, where Boss Man had stolen Snow’s pet chihuahua, cooked it and secretly fed it back to him!
+The Kennel From Hell match took place at Unforgiven 1999 and was the culmination of a storyline between the Big Boss Man and Al Snow.
+The Cobb County corrections officer had stolen Snow’s pet chihuahua Pepper, cooked it and secretly fed it back to him!

 I suppose it looked ok on paper considering what other crazy things were going on at the time – We’re going to have a Hell In A Cell, and then a traditional cage secured to the ring.
 In-between, rabid dogs will be running around ready to attack the wrestlers.
 Of course in execution it was ridiculous.
 Far from being rabid, the dogs had handlers and were totally uninterested.